martinlevesque/secretsfly/README.md

 ### UI set time to live of session to ~1 hour

-### UI ability to generate a service token for a project: read/write
+### UI ability to generate a service token for a project+environment: read/write

 ### UI create a new secret on a project